About Aggressive Play

 But pretending to be aggressive is not the same as being aggressive.
-Aggressive games such as rough and tumble and pretend fighting with toy guns are all part and parcel of learning to understand and imitate the adult world.
+Aggressive games such as rough and tumble and pretend fighting are all part and parcel of learning to understand and imitate the adult world.

 Real fighting is something else altogether and should not be praised or encouraged.
 While adults may sometimes confuse real and pretend fighting, research shows that children as young as five are able to tell the difference.